Gainesville Housing Database · Affordability

 The honest take

 Gainesville is one of the more affordable Florida metros on absolute price, but the affordability gap has widened because UF-driven rental demand keeps a floor under home prices that other small Florida cities don't have.
-For working professionals making $75K-$120K, Gainesville is still buyable, especially outside Haile Plantation and Tioga where premium prices apply.
+For established working professionals it is still buyable, especially outside Haile Plantation and Tioga where premium prices apply.

 Methodology